Cottontail Rabbit Negative Footprint

 Description

 Cottontail Rabbit Negative Footprint measures 4.52 x 1.57 inches.
-Cottontail Rabbit Negative Footprint is museum quality and perfect for making cookies or other treats.
+Cottontail Rabbit Negative Footprint is museum-quality polyurethane resin cast.
+1:1 scale.
+Made in USA.

 Additional information